-Join us as we recognize 10 outstanding Latina leaders nominated as part of the Amplify Latina Leaders series.
-We will also debut our community “story-tellers,” activists, organizers, business and civic leaders who will share their personal journeys of how they are uplifting a new generation of leaders in our city.
-Our storytellers will then engage in a fireside chat led by Julio Ricardo Varela from El Futuro Media Group.
+We recognized 10 outstanding Latina leaders nominated as part of the Advancing Latina Leaders series and debuted our community “story-tellers,” activists, organizers, business and civic leaders who shared their personal journeys of how they are uplifting a new generation of leaders in our city.
+Our storytellers engaged in a fireside chat led by Julio Ricardo Varela from El Futuro Media Group.

 March 29, 2019

 Arts and Culture Reporter for The ARTery, WGBH

 Cristela Guerra is an arts and culture reporter for The ARTery.
 She worked for nearly four years at The Boston Globe writing human-interest features, covering everything from blizzards to arts to immigration as well as breaking news around New England.
 She started her career in Florida logging seven years at The News-Press where she wrote about about Cape Coral City Hall, crime, education, LGBTQ issues and business.
 She’s driven to understand peoples’ passions, committed to local communities and hopes to use the arts as a lens to delve deeper into stories of equity, culture, social justice and race.